 Sex!
 Nudity!
 Lesbians!
 Incest!
 Fish?!
 Russ Meyer’s 1968 sex flick Vixen is one of his most memorable and successful.
 Starring Erica Gavin in the lead role, the film went on to challenge obscenity laws in America and helped to change the landscape of sex in western film.

 My love for all things Meyer started eleven years ago, when watching late night television I stumbled upon Vixen.
-Back when Channel 5 first launched and show soft core sex films every evening (now repleaced with permanent CSI re-runs…), I sat fixated on the screen, amazed at what I was seeing.
+Back when Channel 5 first launched and show soft core sex films every evening (now replaced with permanent CSI re-runs…), I sat fixated on the screen, amazed at what I was seeing.
 There was a beautiful woman with thick, gorgeous hair wearing lots of skimpy clothing and doing naughty things with both men and women!
 I fell in love with Vixen there and then, the film remaining one of my favourites to this day.

-Meyer’s film concerns the exploits of Vixen, happily married to her husband Tom and living in lush Canadian woodland.
+Meyer’s film concerns the exploits of Vixen, happily married to her husband Tom (Garth Pillsbury) and living in lush Canadian woodland.
 In her spare time Vixen likes to have sex, and lots of it.
 The film starts with her playful seduction and sexual encounter with a Canadian mountain rookie.
 She sleeps with her husband and has sex with a couple that comes to stay at their cabin.
 The climax (excuse the pun) of it all?
 The infamous shower scene with her brother and their subsequent romp.
 Meyer is even quoted as saying that this is one of the sexiest scenes he’s ever filmed.

 The film’s trailer give you the film in a nutshell…

 The actual sexual scenes and their themes (lesbianism, incest), along with lots of nudity and suggestive language, were the main reasons Vixen was so controversial upon its release in 1968.
 At that point the Hays Production Code was replaced with the new MPAA rating system which had just been established.
-Vixen became the first American made film to recieve the X certificate, meaning no one under seventeen would be admitted.
+Vixen became the first American made film to receive the X certificate, meaning no one under seventeen would be admitted.
 This new X-rated feature challenged obscenity laws in every state in was released in whilst going on to earn $7 million in its first year alone.
 Not bad for a $72,000 budget.
 (Meyer would later claim Vixen eventually netted him a cool $26 million.)

 Over the course of the next year, Vixen ran into problems.
 In January 1969, one manager and projectionist in Georgia were arrested and their print of the film confiscated.
 October of that year saw a theatre in Jacksonville, Florida busted by the vice squad and the cinema’s reels seized.
 The theatre owner was charged for projecting such a ‘filthy and indecent picture’ by the courts.
-In May 1970 a Center Theater manager in North Carolina is fined $250 for showing the film.
+In May 1970 a Center Theater manager in North Carolina was fined $250 for showing the film.
 The biggest battle of them all though would be in the state of Ohio.

 In September 1969 in Cincinnati, Ohio, the Guilds Art Theater saw both its prints of Vixen seized on two consecutive days.
-In the November, a permanent injuction was placed against the picture in five Ohio counties on the grounds it was obscene.
+In the November, a permanent injunction was placed against the picture in five Ohio counties on the grounds it was obscene.
 July 1971 saw the ban upheld; Vixen could be shown in cinemas if Meyer cut out all the sex.
 Meyer refused, after all a Meyer film without any sex is hardly a Meyer film.
 He lost the case.
 Vixen has not been seen in the state of Ohio since 1969 and is still legally banned.

 No sex please, we’re American… One of Vixen’s many banned clinches